canada-ca/design-system/survey/writing-tasks.md

 A task is what people come to your content to do.
 That can mean getting answers, like learning about a subject, or performing a transaction, like applying for a program.

-Top tasks should reflect what users are coming to the site to do, rather than departmental priorities.
+Top tasks should reflect what visitors are coming to the site to do, rather than departmental priorities.

 ## What tasks should we measure